electra13x7777/blueayachan/README.md

 #### Image Scraping
 * !ayapic -  Queries safebooru and returns a link to a picture of Aya Shameimaru
 * !maripic - Queries safebooru and returns a link to a picture of Marisa Kirisame
+* !touhoupic - Queries safebooru and returns a link to a picture of a character from the Touhou™ series
 * !tsukipic - Queries safebooru and returns a link to a picture of a character from tsukihime/melty blood.
 Can search for specific characters using the keywords for different tags.
 Find kewords with `!tsukipic -keys`
 * !amepic - Queries safebooru and returns a link to a picture of Amelia Watson
 * !etrianpic - Queries safebooru and returns a link to a picture from Etrian Odyssey
 * !maypic - Queries safebooru and returns a link to a picture of May from Guilty Gear
 * !dizzypic - Queries safebooru and returns a link to a picture of Dizzy from Guilty Gear
+* !idolpic - gets you an idol. i really don't know much about that stuff...
 #### Gachas
 * !hornedanimegacha - Returns a random horned anime of rarity 0 - 5 Stars
 * !etrian - Returns an etrian class with witty flavor text